Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_conclusion.md

 [Visit exercises](exercises){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

+## Special acknowledgement

+This module was in part inspired by the superlative textbook on systems biology by Uri Alon[^alon], which we strongly recommend to those interested in a greater discussion of biological network motifs.

+[^alon]: Alon, U. An Introduction to Systems Biology: Design Principles of Biological Circuits (2019).
+2nd edition.
+Chapman & Hall/CRC Computational Biology Series.

 [^ffl]: Image adapted from Mangan, S., & Alon, U. (2003).
 Structure and function of the feed-forward loop network motif.
 Proceedings of the National Academy of Sciences of the United States of America, 100(21), 11980–11985. https://doi.org/10.1073/pnas.2133841100